Maternity Leave Policy & Laws (+ Free Templates)

-For employees currently on maternity leave, if you employ fewer than 50 people, you have no obligation to guarantee your pregnant employee that they will have their job when they return to work.
+For employees currently on maternity leave, if you employ fewer than 50 people, you have no obligation to guarantee your pregnant employee a job when they return to work.
 However, if you have a policy that states that you provide maternity leave, or if you allow other disabled workers to take an extended leave of absence, then you must abide by your policy and precedent.

 Maternity Leave Policy Options

-- Provide Unpaid Maternity Leave: Consider offering a set amount of unpaid leave, such as 12 weeks, or leave that range up to the employee and simply state that the employee can take “up to 16 weeks,” which is the maximum generally offered by small businesses.
+- Provide Unpaid Maternity Leave: Consider offering a set amount of unpaid leave, such as 12 weeks, or have that range be decided by the employee and simply state that they may take “up to 16 weeks,” which is the maximum generally offered by small businesses.

-- Offer Remote/Work from Home Options: Allow new moms to work from home once they feel well enough to do so and have exhausted their paid or unpaid leave.
+- Offer Remote or Work-from-Home Options: Allow new moms to work from home once they feel well enough to do so and have exhausted their paid or unpaid leave.
 Stay in touch with the new mom as their desire to work from home may change once the baby arrives.
 In addition, you may need to provide them with work-from-home tools such as a cellphone, internet, and computer.

 - Offer Paid Maternity Leave: You can offer paid maternity leave, which is becoming more popular.
 This paid leave can be offered at a percentage or a flat rate for a certain number of weeks.

-After developing your maternity leave policy, you should provide employees with a copy and have them sign and date the policy.
+After developing your maternity leave policy, provide employees with a copy and have them sign and date the policy.